ItsOrv/Molecular-Docking-Journey/README.md

 [English](README.md)
+××××
+# I haven’t finished the project yet.
+I’ll complete it soon when I have a bit more free time.
+××××
 # Molecular Docking Journey

 Hey there!
 Welcome to my repository where I document my journey into the awesome world of molecular docking.
 I'm a second-semester Biotechnology student in Iran, and I'm super excited about bioinformatics, genetics, and all that cool science and tech stuff.